h10n3/ethical_python/README.md

 ## Introduction

 Welcome to the Ethical Hacking Projects Repository.
-This repository contains a collection of Python projects and tools created during my journey as a cybersecurity student and ethical hacker.
+This repository contains a collection of Python projects and tools created during my journey as a cybersecurity enthusiast and aspiring ethical hacker.
 These projects are designed for educational purposes and to improve my skills in ethical hacking, penetration testing, and cybersecurity.

 ## Table of Contents